 - Garnish with coriander leaves just before serving

-Goes best with soft white bread.
+Goes best with soft white buns.
 The best part of the whole dish is actually the gravy itself. ;-)